Genomon-Project/paplot-doc/exec_pmsignature.rst

 .. image:: image/exec_pmsig1.PNG

-**signature描画データ**
+**signature drawing data**

 :ref:
-  | signatureの各リファレンスの値。
+  | The value of each reference of signature.
-  | signatureごと、リファレンスごとにA,C,G,Tの順に値を記述します。描画時に再計算しますので、合計して1になる必要はありません。
+  | Write values ​​in order of signature, A, C, G, T for each reference.
+Since recalculation is done at drawing time, there is no need to sum up to 1.
-  | 今回の例ではbaseの数が5ですが、3や7など奇数の数値であれば変更可能です。
+  | In the case of the above example, number of base is 5.
+It can be changed if it is an odd number such as 3 or 7.

 :alt:
-  | signatureのaltの値。
+  | The alt value of the signature.
-  | signatureごとに16個の値を設定します。
+  | We set 16 values ​​for each signature.
-  | 横方向のサイズはref3 (base=5の場合。base=3であればref2, base=7であればref4) のACGTの各値に従うため、altAとaltGについては通常は0を設定します。
+  | The size in the horizontal direction is set to 0 for altA and altG, since it follows the value of ACGT of ref3 (case of base = 5, ref2 if base = 3, ref4 if base = 7).

 :strand:
-  | signatureのstrandの値。
+  | The value of strand of signature.
-  | signatureごとにplus, minus2つの値をそれぞれ設定します。
+  | For each signature, set plus and minus two values respectively.
-  | strandが無い場合は `[0,0]` を記入します。
+  | If there is no strand, enter `[0,0]`.

-**積み上げグラフ描画データ**
+**signature drawing data**

 :id:
-  | サンプル名リスト
+  | Sample name list

 :mutation_count:
-  | サンプルごとのmutation数
+  | Number of mutations per sample.
-  | 上記の例の場合、PD3851a のmutation数=702, PD3890a のmutation数=2312, PD3904a のmutation数=2096 となります。
+  | In the case of the above example, mutation number of PD3851a=702, mutation number of PD3890a=2312, mutation number of =PD3904a2096.

 :mutation:
-  | サンプルごと、signatureごとの割合を設定します。
+  | Set the percentage for each sample and for each signature.
-  | [sample index, signature index, value] の順に記載します。
+  | Write in order of [sample index, signature index, value].
   |
-  | サンプルのindexは id で記載した順に0からカウントします。
+  | The index of the sample is counted from 0 in the order written in id.
-  | 上記の例の場合、PD3851a=0, PD3890a=1, PD3904a=2となります。
+  | In the case of the above example, PD3851a=0, PD3890a=1, PD3904a=2.
   |
-  | signatureのindexも ref で記載した順に0からカウントします。
+  | The signature indexes are also counted from 0 in the order in which they are listed in ref.
-  | backgroundを使用する場合、signature1, signature2, ..., backgroundの順にカウントします。
+  | When using background, count in signature 1, signature 2, ..., background.
-  | 上記の例の場合、signature1 = 0, signature2 = 1, background = 2となります。
+  | In the case of the above example, signature1 = 0, signature2 = 1, background = 2.

 .. note::

-  key名は変更可能です。key名を変更した場合は設定ファイル ([result_format_pmsignature] key_*)を変更してください。
+  The key name can be changed.
+If you change the key name, please change the setting file ([result_format_pmsignature] key_*).

 .. note::

-  jsonとしての形式の厳密さについては、paplotはpythonのjsonパッケージを使用しているため、次のコマンドで読めればOKです。
+  For the strictness of format as json, paplot uses python's json package, so you can read it with the following command.

-  python jsonパッケージを使用したファイル確認例 (ファイル名が "Nik_Zainal_2012.ind.3.json" の場合)
+  File verification example using python json package (When the file name is "Nik_Zainal_2012.ind.3.json")

   .. code-block:: shell